 - As a matter of fact, we had even come across the development of a brain-computer interface (BCI) (Pfurtscheller et al., 2000) based on recognition of subject-specific EEG patterns.
 E.g. for cursor control.
 In a number of on-line experiments, various methods for EEG feature extraction and classification have been evaluated by them.

-- Furthermore, “The level of neural activity we are seeing is unprecedented in vitro,” says Alysson Muotri, a biologist at the University of California, San Diego.
+- Furthermore, How to select a research topic in “The level of neural activity we are seeing is unprecedented in vitro,” says Alysson Muotri, a biologist at the University of California, San Diego.
 “We are one step closer to have a model that can actually generate these early stages of a sophisticated neural network.”
 In the same fashion, (Trujillo et al., 2019) even developed a working mini-brain.
 By putting them in a culture that mimics the environment of brain development.
 The stem cells differentiate into different types of brain cells and self-organize into a 3D structure resembling the developing human brain.

 Brain nature remains to be one of the critical questions that the human has as a whole.
 This complexity nature makes it one among the trending PhD Research Topics of these days so that many philosophers and researchers of this decade take up this kind of Research Topics domains of the brain for contributing towards it.